raul23/organize-ebooks/README.rst

  $ organize_ebooks ~/ebooks/input_folder/

 The ebooks in the input folder will be searched for ISBNs.
-TODO

 Example: organize a collection of assorted documents
 ====================================================